Kim Taylor Wins Final Club Tournament of 2025

 John Street Wins Charity One Ball Qualifier

-Tuesday 6 May - report by Thomas Halliday
+Tuesday 6 May - Thomas Halliday

 With £131 raised for The Alzheimer's Society two players qualify.